csev/dj4e/assn/dj4e_tut02.md

 https://docs.djangoproject.com/en/5.2/intro/tutorial02/

-Read all these notes before starting the tutorial - ti will save you a lot of time.
+Skim all the notes below before starting the tutorial - it will save you a lot of time.

 Notes for PythonAnywhere
 ------------------------